 - 1. Reviewing stormwater plans for proposed development. - 2.
-Inspecting sites prior to clearing and construction. - 3.
-Inspecting all permitted development sites during construction to verify proper installation and maintenance of required erosion and sediment controls.
+Inspecting sites prior to clearing and construction. - Inspecting all permitted development sites during construction to verify proper installation and maintenance of required erosion and sediment controls.
 The County will enforce as needed based on inspections. - 4.
-Inspecting sites at construction completion to insure proper installation of permanent stormwater facilities before final approval or occupancy.
+Managing maintenance activities to inspect all stormwater treatment and flow control BMPs/facilities, and catch basins, in new residential developments at least twice a year, with no less than 4 months between inspections, until 90% of lots are constructed.
+The county will identify maintenance needs and enforce compliance with maintenance standards as needed. - 5.
+Inspecting sites at construction completion to ensure proper installation of permanent stormwater facilities before final approval or occupancy.
 At this time the County will verify that a maintenance plan is completed and responsibility for maintenance of stormwater treatment and flow control BMPs/facilities is assigned.
-The County will enforce as needed based on inspections. - 5.
-Compliance with Actions 1 through 4 above is demonstrated by records and must achieve 80 percent of scheduled inspections.
+The County will enforce as needed based on inspections. - 6.
+Compliance with Actions 1 through 5 above is demonstrated by records and must achieve 80 percent of required inspections annually.